fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ```

 Since we have "Confirm Email" disabled it doesn't matter what address you type,
-as long as it is formatted like a valid email.
+just as long as it is formatted like a valid email.

 Go ahead and try it out!